yjunechoe/ling562-model-fitting/README.md

 # Non-convergence and overparameterization in mixed-effects models: strategies in R and Julia

-Guest lecture.
+LING 5670 guest lecture.
 December 4, 2024.
+University of Pennsylvania.

 ## Instructions